Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Model Hamiltonian and perturbing potentials

 In our formalism for computing the DM interactions, the perturbing potential $V$ is a sum of {\it{i)}} the deviation of the order parameter from its equilibrium direction and {\it{ii)}} the ac electric field component of the laser pulse coupled to itinerant electrons.

 {\it{i)}} The deviation of the order parameter from its equilibrium direction is defined as

 where $\bm{n}_0$ is the equilibrium direction of the order parameter.
-Through the {\it{s-d}} exchange, the related perturbing potential is thus,
+Through the {\it{s-d}} exchange, the related perturbing potential is thus

 {\it{ii)}} The coupling between the electric field and the itinerant electrons is introduced in the noninteracting Hamiltonian via the minimal-coupling prescription, $\bm{p}\to\bm{p}+e\bm{A}_t$, where ${\bm{p}}=-i\hbar\bm{\nabla}$ is the linear momentum operator, $-e<0$ is the electron charge, and $\bm{A}$ is the vector potential related to the applied electric field $\bm{E}_t=-\partial_t\bm{A}_t$.
-The electric field perturbing potential is,
+The electric field perturbing potential in imaginary time \cite{Rammer} is

 where $\bm{j}_{\bm{r}}= e \partial \mathcal{H}_{0}[\bm{n}_0]/\partial {\bm{p}}$ is the charge current density operator.